slothoth/Fall-From-Heaven/README.md

 # Welcome
 Mod to faithfully recreate the glorious Civ IV FallFromHeaven mod by Kael in Civ VI.
-This project builds a Civ VI mod from an unhosted folder of the xml of FallFromHeaven.

-To "build from source", the user will need to install [FallFromHeaven](https://www.moddb.com/members/kaelffh/downloads/fall-from-heaven-ii1), install [Patch O](kael.civfanatics.net/files/FfH2041o.exe) on top of it, and then take the Assets/xml folder and place the contents in this project under data/XML.
-Yes the install is an .exe.
-I would like to distribute the folders myself, but am unsure of copyright.

-To download the mod, go to the Releases page, and select the highest number, for most recent.
+To download the mod, git clone or go to the Releases page, and select the highest number, for most recent.
 Put the downloaded folder in your Sid Meier's Civilization VI/Sid Meier's Civilization VI/Mods/ folder.
 One the mod is out of Alpha (probably when art assets for three civilizations are done), I will publish on Steam Workshop.

 # Features needed: